jmelton22/traffic_fatalities_project/README.md

 Unsurprisingly, an accident involving multiple motorists (motorists are defined as anyone in a motor vehicle, not just drivers) is the single best predictor of a multiple-fatality accident.

-The most important factor seems to be speed limit, with multiple-fatality accidents tending to occur in zones with higher speed limits.
+The most important factor other than multiple motorists seems to be speed limit, with multiple-fatality accidents tending to occur in zones with higher speed limits.
-This is reinforced by the high importance of roadway_type and national_highway_system
+This is reinforced by the high importance of roadway_type and national_highway_system, which is a binary feature indicating whether an accident occurred on a US highway/interstate.

 Within the manner of collision category, analysis showed that Front-to-Front collisions were predictive of multiple fatalities, while non-collisions with another vehicle were unlikely to result in multiple fatalities.